grant-king/ML_progress/log.md

 I'm continuing the UG NMS course and closely inspecting the unit on LGAs to try and plan out a Pygame implementation.

+August 6, 2019

+**Today's Progress:** Continued investigating topics mentioned in UG NMS week 4.
+Started HPP model Lattice Gas Automaton project.
+Started Agile III week 3.

+**Thoughts:** I am trying to write an optimized implementiation of the HPP model LGA and visualize it in Pygame.
+I haven't found much accesible information about implementing it, so it may end up unoptimized if I can't translate the description properly.
+The HPP model is the simplest to start with and I hope it gives me a better grasp on the concepts so that I can try implementing some of the more advanced LGA models.

 <!---

 Day x: August x, 2019